Jose-MPM/Notes/Courses/English V/English Topics.md

                 - I have done it already

         * Yet: We use YET with a negative verb to say that something HAS NOT HAPPENED, but we think that it will happen.
-            - They haven ́t replied to my e-mail letter yet.
+            - They haven't replied to my e-mail letter yet.

-        We use YET in questions to ask whether something that we expect to happen, has happened.
+        * We use YET in questions to ask whether something that we expect to happen, has happened.
             - Has it stopped raining yet

-        Notice that we usually put YET at the end of a negative statement or question:
+        * Notice that we usually put YET at the end of a negative statement or question:

-        - They haven ́t replied to my e-mail yet.
+            - They haven't replied to my e-mail yet.
             - Have you found a new apartment yet?
-* Te
+            + Have I finished yet?
+No, sorry, we haven't finished yet.

+        * Sometimes we can put _yet_ at the end of a question to *show* surprise.

+        * The sentences with _just_ and _already_ are positive.

+            * Your phone has just rung

+            * Hamish has just phoned.
+He's just arrived in London.

+            * Hamish has already been to Buckingham Palace!

+            * I've already told you.

 * Household Chores: (Tareas demesticas)
     - Sweep the floor - Barrer